facelessuser/FuzzyFileNav/docs/src/markdown/usage.md

 #### Copy

 Copies the folder/file object currently typed file in the FuzzyFileNav panel.
-The copy will remain in the clipboard until a paste is performed.
+The copy will remain in the clipboard until another copy or cut replaces it.
 Copies will be remembered even when the panel is manually dismissed and reopened.

 #### Cut

 Cuts (moves) the folder/file object currently typed into the FuzzyFileNav panel.
 A Fuzzy File Paste must be performed to complete the cut (move).
+The cut will remain in the clipboard until a paste is performed or another copy or cut replaces it.
 The cut file will be remembered even when the panel is manually dismissed and reopened.

 #### Paste

 Pastes the folder/file object that is in the clipboard.
 The file/folder will be pasted into the currently opened folder in the FuzzyFileNav panel.
 To rename the folder/file object on paste, type the full name in the panel that should be used before pressing initiating the paste.

 #### New File

 Creates a new file in the currently opened folder in the FuzzyFileNav panel.
 The name that is typed into the panel is the name that will be used.

 #### New Folder

 Creates a new folder in the currently opened folder in the FuzzyFileNav panel.
 The name that is typed into the panel is the name that will be used.

 #### Save File as

 Saves the current focused view to the the currently opened folder in the FuzzyFileNav Panel.
 The name that is typed into the panel is the name of the file the view will be saved to.
 You will be prompted for file overwrite.

 #### Reveal

 Reveals the location of the file/folder name typed into the FuzzyFileNav panel in your file manager.
 Will use the current folder if a valid one is not typed into the panel.

 #### Search Folder

 This action will open a folder search panel with the current folder's path, or the path of a subfolder (if one is typed into the FuzzyFileNav panel) and pre-load that folder name into the `where` box.
 Any content in clipboard will be pre-loaded into the `Find` box.

 #### Add Folder to Project

 Adds the location of the folder name typed into the FuzzyFileNav panel into the current project.
 Will use the current folder if a valid one is not typed into the panel.

 #### Get Current Working View

 Gets the file name of the current working view and copies it into the FuzzyFileNav Panel.

 ## Settings

 There are various settings you can alter to enhance your experience with FuzzyFileNav.

 ### `bookmarks`

 When using the bookmark command, you can bring up a list of bookmarked folders.
 Bookmarks are defined in `bookmarks` setting as shown below.
 To add or change the bookmark list, just add, remove or modify an entry in the bookmark list.
 Each entry is a dictionary containing two keys: `name` and `path`.  `name` is the name that will be displayed, path is the path to the folder.

 ```javascript
     // Bookmarked paths